klemetsson/stratux-zero/README.md

 sudo packer build -var enable_developer_mode=true src/stratux-zero-image
 ```

-The `-var` can be used multiple times and variables can also be passed as a configuration file or as environment variables.
+The `-var` can be used multiple times and variables can also be passed as JSON or HCL configuration files or as environment variables.

 For a full list of variables and default values, see the [variables.pkr.hcl](src/stratux-zero-image/variables.pkr.hcl).